-In connection with the Offer, but after 30 September 2019, the Issuer raised a bridge loan to secure the financing on which the Offer is based.
-In the pro forma income statements, the bridge loan is treated as if it had been raised in connection with the hypothetical acquisition date of 1 January 2018.
-The ultimate financing of the Offer may, however, look different, resulting in other interest expenses.
+In connection with the Transaction, but after 30 September 2019, the Issuer has raised further financing for the Transaction.
+In the pro forma income statements, this financing is treated as if it had been raised in connection with the hypothetical acquisition date of 1 January 2018.
+In the pro forma balance sheet, this financing is treated as if it had been raised in connection with the hypothetical acquisition date of 30 September 2019.
+Arrangement fees for the debt financing amounts to approximately SEK 0.6 million and are being assumed to be zero for pro forma purposes.